8 arrested in Minnesota protest over Line 3 pipeline project

 Many people dispersed after authorities gave warnings.
 But after ignoring orders to leave, seven people were booked into jail for trespassing on critical infrastructure, and one person was cited and released for failing to leave an unlawful assembly, authorities said.

-Line 3 starts in Alberta, Canada, and clips a corner of North Dakota before crossing northern Minnesota en route to Enbridge’s terminal in Superior, Wisconsin.
+Line 3 starts in Alberta, Canada, and clips a corner of North Dakota before crossing northern Minnesota en route to Enbridge’s terminal in Superior.
 The 337-mile line in Minnesota is the last step in replacing the deteriorating pipeline that was built in the 1960s.

 Construction on the project began in early December.
-There is an area near the construction site that’s designated for protests, but some have been arrested after interfering with the project.
+There is a place near the construction site that’s designated for protests, but some have been arrested after interfering with the project.